tikk3r/EveryStamp/docs/usage/plotting.md

 ## HDR tonemapping
 When dealing with a high dynamic range (HDR) image, simple tonemapping operators may not be enough.
 If LuminanceHDR is installed (see [installation]({{ site.baseurl }}{% link docs/installation.md %})), several HDR tonemapping algorithms are available through the `--hdr-tonemap` argument.

+# Overplotting contours
+If you have an image you'd like to overplot as contours, it can be passed to `--contour_image`.

+# Plotting styles

+The `--style` option controls in what style an image is plotted.
+Currently, the only available alternative style is that of the SRTPLOT task by Hogbom 1974.

+## SRTPLOT
+SRTPLOT style plots draw slices of intensity along the right ascension axis every number of (pixel) steps in declination, offset by some value.
+To enable this style, use `--style srtplot`.
+The settings `--srt_lines` and `--srt_offset` control how many declinations are plotted and what the vertical offset between each slice is on the plot.